Drill and Blast Guideline

 Optimising Drill and Blast Practices for Improved Safety and Productivity in South African Mining

 For over 120 years, large-scale mining in South Africa has primarily relied on drill and blast operations as the most economically viable and productive method for ore extraction.
-Although effective, this process consists of multiple interdependent steps that must be executed and repeated consistently to meet production targets.
+This process, although effective, consists of multiple interdependent steps that must be executed and repeated consistently to meet production targets.
+Despite advances in mining technology, the core drill and blast methodology has remained largely unchanged.